-China produced the most molybdenum by far in 2020.
+China produced the most molybdenum by far in 2022.
 But which other countries are top molybdenum producers?
 Find out here.

-Mine production: 120,000 MT
+Mine production: 100,000 MT

 The molybdenum market as a whole is closely tied to China, and not just because the country produces so much of the metal.
 China also has a massive industrial sector that requires huge amounts of molybdenum to make steel.

-Mine production: 58,000 MT
+Mine production: 44,000 MT

 3. United States

-Mine production: 49,000 MT
+Mine production: 42,000 MT

-Mine production: 30,000 MT
+Mine production: 32,000 MT

-Coming in fourth on this list of molybdenum producers is Peru, which has seen rising production in the past few years, reporting 2019 output of 26,000 MT in 2018 to 34,100 MT in 2021; however, output fell by 2,100 MT in 2022.
+Coming in fourth on this list of molybdenum producers is Peru.
+The country has seen rising production in the past few years, moving from 28,000 MT in 2018 to 34,100 MT in 2021; however, output fell by 2,100 MT in 2022.

-Mine production: 17,000 MT
+Mine production: 16,000 MT

-One major molybdenum-producing mine in the country is La Caridad, which belongs to privately owned Grupo Mexico.
+One major molybdenum-producing mine in the country is La Caridad, which belongs to privately owned Grupo Mexico (BMV:GMEXICOB).
 The mine produces molybdenum as a by-product of copper.

-Mine production: 7,000 MT
+Mine production: 7,800 MT

 Mine production: 3,500 MT